-For the students most innovations are a joint enterprise that results in future business opportunities.
-The culture of innovation and technology be it health care, artificial intelligence, or even finance is fostered and propelled by breakthroughs through a research and development departments of a enterprise working in cohesion with a university.
+For the students, most innovations are a joint enterprise that results in future business opportunities.
+The culture of innovation and technology be it health care, artificial intelligence, or even finance is fostered and propelled by breakthroughs through the research and development departments of an enterprise working in cohesion with a university.

-4. The global ambience and the better livelihood prospects by immigration pathways.
+4. The global ambiance and the better livelihood prospects by immigration pathways.

-- In Canada previously, the SPP system allowed students to apply to only limited no of about 47 community, however now a college and university with a unique Designated Learning Institution (DLI) number comes directly under the SDS system, which gives international students a range of higher education options to choose from.
-A similar approach to the CRICOS registration process is followed in Australia too..
+- In Canada previously, the SPP system allowed students to apply to only a limited no of about 47 communities, however, now a college and university with a unique Designated Learning Institution (DLI) number come directly under the SDS system, which gives international students a range of higher education options to choose from.
+A similar approach to the CRICOS registration process is followed in Australia too.

 - We may note that the Student Direct Stream complements the Express Entry System.
 In Canada implying that students who successfully complete their studies through the SDS process will be on the path to permanent residence and Canadian citizenship.

-Immigration Policies to promote domestic study of Popular Destinations for Indian Students
+Immigration Policies to promote the domestic study of Popular Destinations for Indian Students

 Post-study: 12 months optional practical training(OPT); STEM majors can extend the period to 36 months